andre0557/iphs391fall2025-miniproject1-chatbot/README.md

 ---

-## 📊 Future Roadmap

-* Web-based interface (Streamlit/Flask front-end)
-* Multi-persona support (switchable system prompts)
-* RAG integration for knowledge-grounded answers
-* Lightweight test suite (`pytest`) for prompt regression checks
-* Deployment on Render / Streamlit Cloud for live demos

----

 ## 🙏 Acknowledgments

-Thanks to **Professors Katherine Elkins & Jon Chun** for guidance, and the IPHS 391 cohort for feedback and iteration suggestions.
+Thanks to **Jon Chun** for guidance, and the IPHS 391 cohort for feedback and iteration suggestions.

 ---